traeblain/.comV2/content/blog/einsteins-reletivity-and-predestination.md

 ## Final Note: Calvinistic Predestination

 I do want to make a brief point on Calvinistic Predestination.
-I think Calvinism has fallen into what I've started calling the "Job Fallacy".
+I think Calvinism has fallen into what I've started calling "Job's Fallacy".
 The entire book of Job is amazing and if you haven't read it lately you should.
 Job is a narrative on how our simplistic models for God and His character are always insufficient.
 We really must be careful about placing models of God into a hard-line doctrinal category.
 What most many Reformed/Calvinist do (from my experience) is apply the predestination of the elect into doctrine (the essence of a system of belief) instead of leaving this in theology (study of the nature of God).
 I hear statements all the time like, "Five point Calvinism is the only true understanding of the gospel."

 This is dangerous and leads to what I stated before as applying theological descriptors to doctrinal principles.